 Gently bobbing the bird up and down or side to side while it’s perched on your hand, and speaking to it at the same time, totally does it for some individuals.
 Similarly, some cockatiels love singing to something, and not always something that makes sense.

 Yours might love serenading your foot, a crumpled tissue or a piece of food.
 Or, you know, it might need a piece of spinach on its head to get into the singing mood.
 Just some stuff to try!

 Tip: You can record yourself saying your favorite phrases and play the recording to your bird throughout the day.
 There are also YouTube videos specifically for teaching parrots to talk.
 Do keep in mind that personal interaction is much more effective since it has that positive association aspect.

 The videos below are two examples of cockatiels that learned to speak or whistle.

 Note that all the phrases and tunes are short but sweet.
-The birds’ pronounciations are far from human-like but they sure try their best!
+The birds’ pronunciations are far from human-like, but they sure try their best!

 If you have any more questions about cockatiels talking or would like to share your own experiences with getting your bird(s) to talk, don’t hesitate to leave a comment below!